-Independent valuations were performed in 2021 by a valuation expert, Brian Jeffrey Mylod, owner of Smitties Estates, appraiser appointed in terms of section 6 of the Administration of Estates Act of 1965 for the district of Parys, as well as member of the Valuation Court of Parys.
+Independent valuations were performed in 2023 by a valuation expert, Brian Jeffrey Mylod, owner of Smitties Estates, appraiser appointed in terms of section 6 of the Administration of Estates Act of 1965 for the district of Parys, as well as member of the Valuation Court of Parys.

 The valuations were performed on the comparable sales approach, which was assessed as the highest and best use of the property, which does not differ to the intended use by the group.
 The comparable sales approach takes into account recent sales in the area under market conditions of similar properties in the prevailing circumstances.
-There was a fair value loss on the investment property in 2021 as a consequence of the effect that the Covid-19 pandemic had on property prices in the area.